- Take Classes

 participate in a pair of two-day immersive workshops and feedback sessions at BAVC’s San Francisco office

 attend two national documentary film festivals (with full festival passes) that have robust conference and workshop components - the Full Frame Film Festival in Durham, NC and the Camden International Film Festival in Camden, ME.
-Fellows will also receive a festival pass to a local film festival of their choosing.
+Fellows may also receive a festival pass to a local film festival of their choosing.

 engage in five bi-monthly "web events" designed to provide special access to experts in emerging technologies, multiplatform storytelling, and content and audience engagement strategies.

 be presented with numerous exposure opportunities, including serving as a guest blogger for the BAVC web site and newsletter, highlighting your project, your creative process, screenings, events, and community engagement plans.

 Program Eligibility & Criteria

-Any BAVC member working on a noncommercial project is eligible for the MediaMaker Fellows program.
-(Note that we have a low-income membership option.)
-BAVC takes special interest in artists who are working on projects about community and social justice issues, but we encourage projects of any genre or subject matter to apply.
+Any BAVC member working on a documentary, noncommercial project is eligible for the MediaMaker Fellowship.
+BAVC takes special interest in artists who are working on projects about community and social justice issues, but encourages projects of any genre or subject matter to apply.
 The MediaMaker Fellows program is particularly interested in supporting a diverse cross-section of artists with multi-disciplinary backgrounds.
 The proposed project should have some existing produced content (sample media to show in some format), and it is preferred that applicants have a funding commitment from at least one additional source (besides BAVC).
-The project must also have a strong digital media component and potential for social impact, but it need not be a traditional documentary or narrative film.
+The project must also have a strong digital media component or vision, and potential for social impact, but it need not be a traditional documentary or narrative film.
 Projects can be web-based, linear, interactive, performance, installation, exhibition, or a hybrid of these.